About the team -- Page Under Construction

 Caroline Bowers holds a Master's in Musicology from the University of Texas at Austin.
 Her current research interests include intersections between musicology and history museums in the United States, America popular music, and feminist and civil rights protest music.
 Outside of her academic experience, Caroline has worked in various public history institutions and archives in Florida, Washington, D.C., and Texas.
 For this project, she primarily worked on transcribing manuscripts into modern notation.
 She also worked with the chants and manuscripts associated with the feast of St. Lawrence, contributing transcriptions, annotations, and research for those areas.

-Flannery Jamison is completing a Master's in Musicology at the University of Texas at Austin.
+Flannery Jamison completed her Master's in Musicology at the University of Texas at Austin.
 She graduated with a B.A. in Music History and Literature with minors in Theology and Classical Civilization from the Catholic University of America.
 Her main academic interest is the theological underpinnings in music, particularly in medieval Catholic liturgy and in American hymnody.
 She is the newest addition to the project, to which she contributed transcriptions in modern notation.

 Amelia McElveen is a second year Ph.D. student in Historical Musicology.
 She holds a Bachelor of Arts degree in Music General Concentrations in flute from Truman State University (2017) and an MM from the University of Texas at Austin (2019).
 Amelia’s main research interest is contemporary medievalism in modern Catholic monasteries in Vietnam, the syncretic relationships of Catholicism, Buddhism, and Caodaism, and postcolonialism and trauma after the Vietnam War.
 Amelia's contribution to this website was for chants for the feast of the Ascension.